jackminer-ping/postgres-operator-examples/multi-cloud-readme.md

 * Access to an AWS account and GCP account (recommend a trial if you don't have one)
 * 2 EKS clusters, in two different clouds (in this case AWS, GCP)
   * You can set the AWS one up like any old dev cluster.
 For GCP set up a public cluster using "Autopilot" for scaling
+  * You will need to add your public IP to the authorized networks for the GCP cluster
 * An AWS S3 bucket created for the primary to write backups to and the standby to read from - MANUAL FOR NOW

 ## Setup